A global theme that emerged from the financial crisis is the need to detect and regulate macro-prudential risk.

 Activity-based approach (ABA) to G-SII designation

 In December 2017, the IAIS launched a public consultation on an ABA.
 It was an interim consultation, asking for input.
-A more detailed proposal will be developed in 2018, with the intention of implementing a new systemic risk framework in 2020.

 The IAIS’s existing methodology for G-SII designation focuses on whether the failure of an individual insurance undertaking (or group) threatens the wider financial system.
 This is described as an “entity-based approach” (EBA).